wasp-lang/wasp/README.md

 <img width="800px" src="https://user-images.githubusercontent.com/1536647/231472285-126679e5-ecce-4cbb-8579-eb3cd9ba95bf.png"/>

-Given a simple .wasp configuration file that describes the high-level details of your web app and .js(x)/.css/..., source files with your unique logic, the Wasp compiler generates the full source of your web app in the target stack: front-end, back-end, and deployment.
+Given a simple .wasp configuration file that describes the high-level details of your web app, and .js(x)/.css/..., source files with your unique logic, Wasp compiler generates the full source of your web app in the target stack: front-end, back-end and deployment.

 This unique approach is what makes Wasp "smart" and gives it its superpowers!